-There is no rule to how to split out the shares sold in the IPO, but it is a crucial negotiation that must be considered by all existing owners to ensure everyone does not lose their investment from one bad move.
+There is no rule to how to split out the shares sold in the IPO.
+It is a crucial negotiation that must be considered by all existing owners to ensure everyone does not lose their investment from one bad move.

 Pre-IPO Public Communications

 Before the IPO, the company going public is required by law to disclose certain financial information.
-This information comes in the form of a prospectus, and includes the main financial statements, plus additional information on company risks and very extensive notes explaining the items in the financial statements.
+This information comes in the form of a prospectus.
+It includes the main financial statements, plus additional information on company risks and very extensive notes explaining the items in the financial statements.

 The core financial statements are:

 - Balance Sheet – This statement includes a snapshot of company assets, liabilities, and shareholder equity.

 - Income Statement – This statement contains profitability figures for a period of time.
 Revenue, cost of goods sold, SG&A (sales, general, and administration) expenses, income taxes, and interest paid make up the majority of this statement.